kevincox/url.js/README.md

 ```

 ## Documentation
 There is very clear documentation comments in the source.
+These can be built
-Feel free to
+into HTML using [jsduck](https://github.com/senchalabs/jsduck) Feel free to
 [email me](kevincox.ca@gmail.com) if you have any questions.

 ## Building